tkerr/ab3gy-pyutils/README.md

 ### qrzlookup.py
 Class to perform QRZ.COM XML database callsign lookups.
 Use of this class requires a QRZ.com XML logbook data subscription.

+### qrzupload.py
+Class to perform QRZ.com ADIF QSO upload.
+Use of this class requires a a QRZ.com logbook data subscription.

 ### strutils.py
 Various string utility functions, mostly for date and time formatting and UTF-8 encoding.